 Many years ago it was common for mothers to receive primary custody while fathers paid child support.
 However, as family law has modernized both child support and custody orders have become more equitable between men and women.
 Today the central inquiry for custody awards is the best interests of the child while child support orders are based upon respective income and percentage of custody.
 Nevertheless, to overcome traditional bias many fathers benefit from representation by a divorce attorney specializing in fathers rights.
-To learn more about your parental rights call fathers rights attorney Micahel Benavides at (916) 250-1610 for a free consultation.
+To learn more about your parental rights call fathers rights attorney Micahel Benavides at (916) 250-1610 to schedule a consultation.

 As part of an action to receive rights regarding custody, visitation or support, the father is sometimes asked to establish paternity, such as by signing the birth certificate, signing an acknowledgement of paternity or by DNA testing accepted by the court.

 Enforcing The Order

 Once the judge orders child support to be paid to the father, he can choose to have it enforced.
 The State of California has its own child support system in place and laws concerning child support.
 The child support enforcement agency assists custodial parents (both mothers and fathers) in seeking child support orders from the court.

 Whether you contact your state child support agency or a private lawyer for assistance, you will need to provide specific information to establish a court order.
 The agency or attorney will need the mother’s contact information and last known address and place of employment.
 You may also need to provide a birth certificate and proof of paternity, certain financial information, such as information regarding your assets and income, and expenses related to the child.

 How Much Child Support is a Father Entitled to Receive?